chinyun/Face-Recognize/README.md

 # Face-Recognize

 Face Recognize is a project that provide the function of recognizing human face in a picture.
-Just input an image url then it will recognize it for you.
+Just input an **image url** then it will recognize it for you.
 This repo is the front-end part of the project, built with React.

-The app is already deployed on Heroku, you can view the live demo here: **[face-recognize](https://face-recognize.herokuapp.com)**.
+The app is already deployed on Heroku, you can view the live demo here: **[face-recognize-app](https://face-recognize-app.herokuapp.com)**.
 > Notes: this project is under optimizing and it is rrecommended not to use vital personal information to register or communicate with the database.

 ## Getting Started